In the blog this week we suggest five ways that Estates Managers should be prepared for managing water safely…

 - A review process for reviewing the effectiveness of the control measures and management arrangements;

-- Details of the documentation and records to be maintained.
+- Details of the documentation and water safety records to be maintained.

-The water safety plan will be the organisation’s guide to successful water safety management.
+The Water Safety Plan will guide your organisation to successful water safety management.

 Five: Water Safety Audit – don’t be complacent

 Our final tip is an often-overlooked part of a successful management system.
-Perhaps, it is due to budget constraints and the difficulty in assigning value to the process of an audit?
+Perhaps, due to budget constraints and the difficulty in assigning value to the process of an audit?
+Or the fear that often comes with resolving what can [wrongly] be perceived as a large-scale fault-finding exercise.

 However, as we have alluded to in tips two and four, reviewing the effectiveness of the management arrangements and control measures in place is an essential part of successful water safety planning.

-A Water Safety Audit completed regularly can provide assurance that matters are in hand and identify opportunities for improving effectiveness or efficiency.
-An audit closes the circle providing the link between what we have in place and the goals we set out to achieve.
+A Water Safety Audit completed regularly can provide key assurances that matters are in hand and identify opportunities for improving effectiveness or efficiency.
+An audit closes the circle by providing the link between what we have in place and the goals we set out to achieve.

-Editors Note: The information provided in this blog is correct at date of original publication - April 2019.
+Editors Note: The information provided in this blog is correct at the date of original publication - April 2018 (Revised February 2024).